Your overall health is directly related to the health of the planet

 We have lived on planet earth like military tanks, waltzing down whole ecosystems.
-These ecosystems that naturally regulated diseases and protected human health.
+These ecosystems naturally regulated diseases and protect human health.
 We have caused a great imbalance.

 By stealing vital habitats, the natural barriers between humans and disease-carrying animals are gone.
 They say ecological disruptions to be responsible for 75% of all new infectious diseases that originate in animals.

 There obviously are many more connections, but I think all the above is more than enough to make you think.
 When Mother Nature gets abused, things go out of balance.
 Fauna, flora, and humans are all part of the one, we are all connected.

 Being responsible for all the gifts we have been given would re-establish harmony on earth.
 Our health would improve as well as our environment.
 Only in a few months, while we were staying at home, Mother Earth has shown us recuperation is possible.
 Let’s treat her with more respect, and everybody and everything will benefit from it.

 We have arrived in the year 2021.
 It is the end of April and this year looks very similar to 2020.
 Worldwide, there are still strict rules in place.
 In the meantime, we heard more voices saying things differ greatly from how they appear.
 Time will tell.

 There is a new government in America and it seems some positive changes are on their way.
 I am keeping my fingers crossed.
 Laws that protect Mother Nature are important for fauna, flora, and humanity.